Lion Eye Donation Service

-Alf Hawkins is the Chair of the Lions Eye Donation Service Committee and has been a proud member of Lions for 50 years.
+Alf Hawken is the Chair of the Lions Eye Donation Service Committee and has been a proud member of Lions for 50 years.

 We sat down with Alf to ask him a few questions about the collaboration between Lions clubs and the Lions Eye Donation Service (LEDS).